Know before you go

 About the reserve

-Hidden away in the west Dorset countryside, this gem of a nature reserve supports an impressive list of rare and protected species amongst the intricate mosaic of unimproved wet and dry grassland, scrub, woodland and small copses.
+Designated as part of the Kingcombe National Nature Reserve by Natural England in 2021, Powerstock Common is hidden away in the West Dorset countryside, a gem of a nature reserve which supports an impressive list of rare and protected species amongst the intricate mosaic of unimproved wet and dry grassland, scrub, woodland and small copses.

 A visit to Powerstock Common is rewarding at any time of year.
 In early spring the woodlands are alive with birdsong and sprinkled with a carpet of bluebell, wild daffodil, herb-Paris and early purple orchid.
 As spring moves into summer the grassy areas along the disused railway and open common come into their own, with a flourish of spotted orchids giving way to a range of uncommon wildflowers, from rock-rose and carline thistle on the shorter banks to meadow thistle and sneezewort in the rush pasture fields.
 At this time the warm, sheltered banks of the old railway dance with butterflies, as dragonflies dart and dash around the scattered ponds, and if your luck is in you may catch sight of the rare and beautiful marsh fritillary butterfly which thrives in the tussocky damp grasslands, rich in devil's-bit scabious.
 Moving into autumn the site comes alive with fruits and fungi, the former being of importance for the resident dormice, amongst other creatures, and the eerie sound of rutting deer, whilst a wintry stroll at the site may bring sightings of scampering hare, a snipe flushed from the rushy meadows and flocks of wintering thrushes.